adriangarza236/phase-4-project/README.md

     []b. finish building out the rest of the components []c.
 Setup form validation with formik and yup []d. start managing global state.

+TODO:
+Bugs!!

+    []1.
+All the drop down menus 1st select do not work
+    2. when removing song from playlist it will remove all songs no matter the playlist unless refresh
+    3. when deleting song from song list, need to also delete from playlist songs
+    3. rerendering needed for
+        a. add song to playlist
+        b. add vibe to playlist song